 The free-rider problem, "suggests that if it is costly to lobby, and firms cannot localize the benefits to their lobbying efforts (which in the aggregate may be greater than the costs), then no lobbying will occur.
-This is because the individual firm that lobbies will bear the entire cost to lobbying, but receive only a portion of the benefits"21 Corporations are not in the business of doing charity work and they certainly are not in the business of giving said charity out to other corporations or in many cases even competitors.
+This is because the individual firm that lobbies will bear the entire cost to lobbying, but receive only a portion of the benefits" Corporations are not in the business of doing charity work and they certainly are not in the business of giving said charity out to other corporations or in many cases even competitors.
 So in situations where a corporation is unable to be the sole recipient of the rewards of lobbying activity it can be detrimental to the company even if they are successful in their lobbying efforts.
 A company benefiting their competitors with favorable legislation at no cost to them is not a desirable outcome, especially when it costs company resources to do so.
 Additionally, given the lack of measurable results from lobbying activities it is possible that a company could be taking losses on successful lobbying efforts where the cost of lobbying exceeded the benefit of a piece of legislation.
-This creates a feasible scenario where a company could both be losing money and benefiting competitors on successful lobbying outcomes and thus is a deterrent for an individual corporation to engage in lobbying for broad pieces of legislation on their own.
+This creates a feasible scenario where a company could both be losing money and benefiting competitors on successful lobbying for broad pieces of legislation on their own.